vllab-cau/vllab-cau.github.io/_pages/research.md

 **StreetWise**
 <img src='/images/streetwise4.png' width="280" align="left" style="margin-right:50px">

-   The overall project aims to develop the technology and service needed to operate autonomous cars on normal public roads in an urban environment, aimed primarily at individuals that currently drive their commute to and from work.
+   The project aims to develop the technology and service needed to operate autonomous cars on normal public roads in an urban environment, aimed primarily at individuals that currently drive their commute to and from work.